To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Digital Tax Services

-The 2018 version of H&R Block Tax allows users to choose between downloading software to their computers or directly accessing online software databases (online editions).
-It really depends on your specific needs in choosing the online vs. software version, and we’ll try to spell those out for you below.
+The 2019 version of H&R Block Tax (for the 2018 tax year) allows users to choose between downloading software to their computers or directly accessing online software databases (online editions).
+It really depends on your specific needs in choosing the online vs software version, and we’ll try to spell those out for you below.

 One notable difference across the board: all of the downloadable software versions charge an additional $19.95 fee to electronically file your state return.
 And that can get expensive, depending on the edition you’re using.